Annapurna Base Camp Trek difficulty

 Spring (March to April) and Autumn (October to November)

 Everything is just on point in spring and autumn in the Himalayas, which makes treks smooth and excellent.
-The temperature ranges between 10°C to 0°C. The night and morning are comparatively cold, so you will need a few warm pieces too.
+The temperature ranges from 10°C to 0°C. The night and morning are comparatively cold, so you will need a few warm pieces too.
 Likewise, the mild climate and beautiful flowers along the route enhance the journey.

 Trekkers from all around the world hit the Annapurna Base Camp Trek route.
 The days are long and bright, with clear views of the mountains.